Rex E. Lee

-Rex Edwin Lee (February 27, 1935 – March 11, 1996) was an American lawyer and academic who served as the 37th Solicitor General of the United States from 1981 until 1985.
+Rex Edwin Lee (February 27, 1935 – March 11, 1996) was an American lawyer and academic who served as the 37th solicitor general of the United States from 1981 to 1985.
 He was responsible for bringing the solicitor general's office to the center of U.S. legal policymaking.
 During his tenure, Lee argued 59 cases before the U.S. Supreme Court.

-A member of the Church of Jesus Christ of Latter-day Saints (LDS Church), Lee was an alumnus of Brigham Young University (BYU) and the University of Chicago Law School.
-He served as the president of BYU from 1989 to 1995, and was the inaugural dean of BYU's J. Reuben Clark Law School (JRCLS) from 1971 to 1975.
+A member of The Church of Jesus Christ of Latter-day Saints (LDS Church), Lee was an alumnus of Brigham Young University (BYU) and the University of Chicago Law School.
+Lee was the president of BYU from 1989 to 1995, and from 1971 to 1975 he was the inaugural dean of BYU's J. Reuben Clark Law School (JRCLS).

 Background and education

-Lee was born in St. Johns, Arizona, on February 27, 1935.
+Lee was born in Los Angeles, California, on February 27, 1935.
 His parents were Mabel (née Whiting) and Rex E. Lee.
-According to an obituary in American Rifleman, Lee's father was shot and killed during a hunting trip in November 1934.
+According to an obituary in American Rifleman, Lee's father was shot and killed during a hunting trip in November 1934, three months before he was born, thus making him a posthumous child.
 His mother later married Wilford Shumway.
 Lee served a mission for the LDS Church in the Mexican Mission, serving as second counselor to the mission president.
 He first met his future wife, Janet Griffin (whose father was the Treasury Attaché of the US Embassy in Mexico City), while he was in Mexico.
 When Lee returned from his mission and enrolled at BYU, he became reacquainted with Janet, and they married on July 7, 1958, in Arizona.
 Lee and Griffin had seven children.

 At BYU, Lee was elected student body president.
 After graduating in 1960, he attended the University of Chicago Law School, where he was an editor of the University of Chicago Law Review.
 He graduated from Chicago in 1963 ranked first in his class.